sharpclone/matrices_manipcpp/README.md

 - Multiplying
 - Bringing a matrix to a echelon form [multiple methods] : Gauss or Pivot
 - Finding the determinant of a matrix
+- Solving linear systems, check if its a compatible or incompatible system